Today's Articles

 *On this date in 1994, South Africa rejoined the Commonwealth after a 33-year absence.
 Their exclusion was based on international pressure against racism.

 Before the rejoining, their laws had always been discriminatory and humiliating against non-whites and Black Africans in particular.
 White-African laws were then expanded into the rigid, police-state-like system of Apartheid.
 By 1960, with African colonies becoming independent, the harsh racist principles and rhetoric of the Boers, all too reminiscent of Hitler, had grown into a global embarrassment.
-In 1961, the Union of South Africa was turned into a Republic after condemnation at a Commonwealth Conference.
+In 1961, the Union of South Africa was transformed into a Republic after being condemned at a Commonwealth Conference.

-It left the Commonwealth under international hostility through the '60s, '70s, and '80s until a peaceful transition to majority rule in 1994.
-Whether the new South Africa will be able to remain peaceful is not completely real.
-Already with a very high crime rate, the precedence of neighboring Zimbabwe, with one-party rule and the increasing expropriation of white farms, usually by informal violence, the future, though better, was not reassuring.
+It left the Commonwealth under international scrutiny throughout the '60s, '70s, and '80s, until a peaceful transition to majority rule in 1994.
+Whether the new South Africa will remain peaceful is not entirely certain.
+Already with a very high crime rate, the precedent of neighboring Zimbabwe, with one-party rule and the increasing expropriation of white farms, usually by informal violence, the future, though better, was not reassuring.

 New Poem Each Day